Skip to main content

 Before booking, give prospects one clear self-service block they can use to qualify themselves:

 Then require a client intake form.
 Keep every question tied to a decision in your tracker: problem clarity, scope boundaries, budget comfort, decision role, and target start date.
 Route each submission as advance, hold, or decline.
-If you need a hard cutoff, add it to your review sheet only after verification.
+If a hard cutoff seems useful, keep it pending until it is verified against current intake data, stage records, and review criteria before use.

 In B2B, this self-service layer is especially important: Gartner's March 2026 survey of 646 B2B buyers found 67% prefer a rep-free experience.
 On the first call, confirm decision roles, buying path, and next-action ownership.
 If ownership is still unclear, keep the lead in Evaluation instead of moving to Conversion.